How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

 The 4-Phase Preparation Framework

-The biggest mistake candidates make is treating preparation as a single activity — “do LeetCode problems.”
+The biggest mistake candidates make is treating preparation as a single activity: “do LeetCode problems.”
 In reality, interview readiness requires building four distinct skills in sequence.
+The study plans above implement these phases at different speeds: the 2-week plan compresses all four into 14 days, the 1-month plan gives each phase a full week, and the 3-month plan spends a month on each of the first two.

 Before you can solve interview problems efficiently, you need fluency with the building blocks.